Home

 • CTA at the bottom

-Example: "Torch Down Roof Repair Seattle" has a keyword difficulty of 0 and $0 CPC.
-That's a low-competition goldmine nobody's writing for.
-A single well-written page could rank on page one with no backlinks.
+Example: a term like "torch down roof repair Seattle" shows low keyword difficulty and near-zero CPC in keyword tools, which signals a low-competition opening few roofers are writing for.
+A single well-written page can rank on page one with little to no backlinks.

-Target keywords with difficulty under 30 and a local modifier.
-City.
-County.
-Region.
-These are the terms your ideal customers actually search for.
+Target keywords with low difficulty and a local modifier like a city, county, or region.
+Those are the terms your ideal customers actually search for, and they convert far better than broad generic phrases.

-• "skylight installation Seattle" — volume 20, difficulty 3
+• "skylight installation Seattle" – volume around 20, difficulty around 3

-• "flat roof repair Seattle" — volume 20, difficulty 2
+• "flat roof repair Seattle" – volume around 20, difficulty around 2

-• "emergency roof repair Seattle" — volume 20, difficulty 0
+• "emergency roof repair Seattle" – volume around 20, very low difficulty

 These are winnable for any roofing company with a decent site.
 You don't need a massive budget.
-You need the right pages targeting the right terms.
+What you need is the right pages targeting the right terms.

 Automate review requests.
 Send a text the morning after a job.
-One tap to Google review.
+One tap to leave a Google review.
 Done.
-No follow-up calls.
-No awkward asks.
+No follow-up calls and no awkward asks.

 Respond to every review within 48 hours.
 Thank the good ones.
 Address the bad ones professionally.
-Google sees the engagement and rewards you for it.
-Plus, future customers read your responses.
+Google sees the engagement, and future customers read your responses.
 A thoughtful reply to a bad review can win more business than a five-star rating.

 SalesBridge CRM handles this automatically.
 Set it up once.
 It texts every customer 24 hours after service.
 No manual follow-up needed.

-Backlinks from local sources carry more weight for local SEO.
+Earn links from local sources, because they carry more weight for local SEO than generic ones.
 A link from the Olympia Chamber of Commerce is worth more than a link from a national directory.

 Here's what works: